-All Charitable Incorporated Organisations must register with the Charity Commission so they will not have accounts information at the time of registration.
+All Charitable Incorporated Organisations must register with the Charity Commission when setting up, so they will have no accounts information at the time of registration.
 In this case you will need to provide details of how your CIO will be funded in order to achieve its aims.

 You will need to provide information to explain:

 - how your organisation’s purposes are for public benefit, and how you will carry them out to ensure that you achieve your purposes.